-This cake always gives me a great sense of comfort each time I make it.
-The sweet heat of the ginger and the zingy lime work together effortlessly.
+This cake is one I never tire of making and it always gives me a great sense of comfort each time I make it.
+The sweet heat of the ginger and the zingy lime work together effortlessly to give a cake that I think can brighten up any day!

 The sponge is sticky (which is absolutely what you want in a ginger cake) but it is not too dense.
-There is a real punch flavour-wise with the spices, muscovado sugar and hint of lime, and a little drizzle topping adds extra sweet-sharpness.
+There is a real punch flavour-wise with the spices, muscovado sugar and hint of lime, and a little drizzle poured over the cake adds extra sweet-sharpness.

 About the recipe and the embellishments!

-The ginger cake itself is a handed down recipe I have had for decades, despite putting in a few tweaks from time to time.
-It is perfect just as it is without the toppings and benefits from maturing for 1-2 days, wrapped in greaseproof, before cutting.
+The ginger cake itself is based on a handed-down recipe I have had for decades, despite putting in a few tweaks from time to time.
+It is great just as it is without the toppings and benefits from maturing for 1-2 days, wrapped in greaseproof paper, before cutting.
 It is also very easy to make.

 The mixture makes two 1lb cakes although you can bake the cake in a larger deep circular cake tin, adjusting the baking time until a skewer inserted into the cake comes out clean.

-I don’t always go for a topping with this cake but this time I decided to jazz this cake up a little for a Clandestine Cake Club meeting (it is so hard not to tinker!): I topped the cake with a light lime and rum buttercream – French buttercream for extra lightness: this is not essential by any means, and purists might shriek, in horror at embellishing what is essentially a drizzle cake in this manner, but I think it makes the cake even more special.
+I don’t always go for a topping with this cake but this time I decided to jazz this cake up a little, topping it with a light lime and rum buttercream – French buttercream for extra lightness: this is not essential by any means, and purists might shriek, in horror at embellishing what is essentially a drizzle cake in this manner, but I think it makes the cake even more special.

 Recipe: stem ginger & lime cake (makes 2 1lb loaves)